-Red Lake Rosie's Rescue, Inc. is in its 12th year as a 501(c)(3) nonprofit organization.
-Our mission is to reduce the overpopulation, homelessness, disease, and malnutrition of companion animals on the Red Lake Reservation and surrounding area in northwestern Minnesota.
+Red Lake Rosie's Rescue, Inc. is a 501(c)(3) nonprofit organization located on the Red Lake Reservation in northwestern Minnesota.
+Its mission is to decrease the overpopulation of companion animals on the Red Lake Reservation of northern Minnesota.

-The overpopulation of companion animals has remained unchecked for generations on the reservation.
+The overpopulation of companion animals and the resulting homelessness, disease, starvation, and abuse have remained unchecked for generations on the reservation.
 Red Lake Rosie’s (RLRR) is named after Rosie, one of the first dogs rescued.

-The Red Lake Reservation, which is approximately the size of Rhode Island, has a population of about 9000 residents.
-There have been no other programs in the history of the nation that address the needs or protect the rights of companion animals until Red Lake Rosie's was formed in 2006.
-Hampered by isolation, a harsh climate, high unemployment, poverty and a high incidence of crime and domestic violence, the companion animals suffer more than any other group.
+The Red Lake Reservation, which is approximately the size of Rhode Island, has a population of 5,000 people.
+There have been no other programs in the history of the nation that address the needs or protect the rights of companion animals until Red Lake Rosie was formed in 2006.
+Hampered by isolation, harsh climate, high unemployment, poverty and high incidence of crime and domestic violence, the companion animals suffer more than any other group.

 On the west boundary of the Red Lake Reservation RLRR has built an animal shelter with 30 outdoor dog/puppy kennels, and an indoor shelter for cats, kittens, and very young puppies and smaller breeds in an older building.
 All of the animals at the shelter must be transported to rescues in the Minneapolis/St Paul area, 270 miles away, since there are very few potential adoptive homes in the rural communities near the reservation.